"model the model"

 "relevant, memorable, hands on experiences that will give purpose and reason"

 With this in mind, part of the staff’s reflection on curriculum has been to highlight some key principles we aspire to build into, what we call, our ‘Living Curriculum’.
 We call it a living curriculum because we constantly work to make sure our curriculum delivers relevant, memorable, hands on experiences that will give purpose and reason to all the subjects in the curriculum.
-These principles are: Hands on, Real Life, Connected, Choice-filled, Purposeful and Challenging.
-I would encourage you to look at our subject sections on the website and also read the Curriculum Policy for more information about how our research led and leading approach to education is continually developing.
+These principles are: Hands on, Real Life, Connected, Voice and Choice-filled, Purposeful and Challenging.
+I would encourage you to look at our subject sections on the website, School Development Plan and also read the Curriculum Research on the SDP and for more information about how our research led and leading approach to education is continually developing.

 That’s a lot of words so let me reduce this to a simple truth: